-The Arianee protocol is open source with open access to data state.
-That means:
+The Arianee protocol is open source with open access to data state:

 - The code is fully transparent and auditable.

 - You may contribute to the Arianee Github.

 Our digital passports create privacy-preserving relationships between partners, brands, and their users.
 Here is how:

 - Digital passport of physical goods to fight counterfeiting.

 - Digital passport of physical goods to enable proof of ownership, traceability, durability, and circularity.